a-bentofreire/jstracetoix/README.md

 If you find this project useful, please, read the [Support this Project](https://www.devtoix.com/en/projects/jstracetoix#support-this-project) on how to contribute.

-This package is also available for Python on pypi.org as [PyTraceToIX](https://www.devtoix.com/en/projects/pytracetoix).
+This package is also available for:
+- Python on pypi.org as [PyTraceToIX](https://www.devtoix.com/en/projects/pytracetoix).

 ## Features